Announcing the arrival of twins – Woodbury rain gardens

 Rain Gardens, like births, are harbors for crests and hurdles, heroines and heroes.
 This birth analogy surfaced in an article I wrote to describe Woodbury’s first school rain garden created at Crosswinds Arts and Sciences ten years ago.
 Woodbury Elementary School’s latest project is the “sixth child” in our most recent series of school rain gardens.

-Fourth graders “rock it” by planting prairie dropseed on the rain garden
+Fourth graders “rock it” by planting prairie dropseed on the rain garden berm on School Drive.
+Across the street is the second rain garden. |

 The Woodbury Elementary and Middle School campus areas that produce runoff to Battle Creek Lake